 As with all things, start small!
 If you are just starting the journey of taking charge of your money and you have debt, poor financial habits, no savings, etc… then you should probably avoid trusts for a while.
 Keep them in the back of your mind until such time as you’re actually starting to build wealth and you have a solid investment plan.

-As always, discuss your financial plans with a trusted financial advisor.
+As always, discuss your financial plans with a trusted financial advisor, especially if you plan on creating a trust in South Africa.
 I’ve know my advisor for almost 10 years now; it’s worth building a personal relationship!